STOP – LOOK – THINK. The three most powerful words in defending against cyber threats.

 Posters: As simple as this sounds, the visual reminders in offices/breakrooms/and the like are a great way to keep this on the front of everyone’s mind.

-Email Communications: Simple weekly communications with cybersecurity information also serves in helping bring security awareness to the top of our team’s minds.
+Email Communications: Simple weekly communications with cybersecurity information also serve in helping bring security awareness to the top of our team’s minds.

 Lunch-and-Learns: With lunch sometimes provided by the company or with employees bringing their own, lunch-and-learns always offer an informative open discussion on cybersecurity topics such as email encryption, data loss prevention, or the current and future state of the cyber terrorist activities plaguing both our business and personal lives.